cdent/gabbi/docs/source/host.rst

 For test driven development and local tests the intercept style of testing lowers test requirements (no web server required) and is fast.
-Interception is performed as part of fixture processing as the most deeply nested fixture.
+Interception is performed as part of :doc:`fixtures` processing as the most deeply nested fixture.
 This allows any configuration or database setup to be performed prior to the WSGI application being created.